France VAT guide

 Distance sales

 Non-established EU businesses carrying out distance sales of goods into France do not have to register if annual distance sales stay below €10,000 (EU-wide).
+Above this threshold, VAT is due in the country of destination (France), and businesses must either register locally or use OSS.

 Non-EU businesses